-Registered students will be signed into After School Care.
+Registered students will be signed into Out of School Care.
 Hours of operation are from 3:15-5:30 pm.
 For more information about After School Care, please contact Nina Wemyss and download the Out of School Care Handbook and Out of School Care Procedures and Registration Form.
 If you are going to be late picking up your child for some emergent reason, please phone the after school care phone at 780.468.2524 between 3:15-5:30 pm Monday to Friday.

 A variety of field trips occur during the year to enhance the curriculum.
 To provide extra supervision, you may be asked to volunteer under the guidance of your child’s teacher.
 Only students who have parental permission on the appropriate form will be allowed to go.
 Parents picking their children up while on a field trip will be asked to sign a release form.
 If a private music lesson occurs during a school field trip time, it is the parents’ responsibility to reschedule music lessons.
 Students have a responsibility to maintain the highest standards of conduct wherever and whenever they are representing the school.
 A field trip is an extension of the classroom, all school and bus rules apply.
 Students are expected to treat parent supervisors with the same respect as they should afford staff.
 Inappropriate behaviour may result in a student being returned early to school to resume regular studies.

 Dress For the Weather